VWO FullStack comprises the following features:

 A rollout is a gradual launch of a new feature.
 Sometimes, to ensure a smooth launch, we don't show a new feature to every user at once.
 Instead, we start with a small percentage of users and increase that percentage over time until 100% of users have the new feature.

 Feature Rollout lets you deliver a new feature in incremental phases.
-Also referred to as Feature Toggle, which enables you to turn your features ON/OFF and alter user experience without deploying new code.
+It is also referred to as Feature Toggle, which enables you to turn your features ON/OFF and alter user experience without deploying new code.
 Once rolled out, you can control your features – enable them for some users, disable them for others, hide them for a certain period, and so on.
 If necessary, you can also roll out an incomplete feature and hide it until you are confident about making it live.

 From studying user response around the feature to turning it ON/OFF, all can be done in real-time.
 For example, as a SaaS company, you can roll out a new feature for your enterprise customers.